mariostavr/Boolean_Matrix_Multiplication/README.md

 1. First, double click on "Generator.m".
 The Matlab script will be shown.
 Then you can change the size of rows.
 2. Then you can run the code cell "Generate Arrays From Matlab".g

+In case you want to change the blocking size:
-4. *For blocking version, you can double click on file and change the "blocking size".
+1. Double click on file and change the "blocking size".

     bBMM_v0.cpp: Line 243.